BrunoFDeveloper/todo-app-react/README.md

-#A simple todo app made in React
+# A simple todo app made in React

+run npm install to test the app :)